-Hannah Hughes is an associate in our Insurance & Health team, having joined the Hobart office in 2016.
+Hannah Hughes is a senior associate in our Insurance & Health team, having joined the Hobart office in 2016.

 ‘I really enjoy working at Barry.Nilsson. because of the people I work with.
 This includes not just my colleagues and clients who I have developed relationships with, but also employers from a range of industries, investigators and medical experts.
 I like working with my clients because they are experienced and knowledgeable, keen on strategizing tactics (as am I) and are always happy to chat about a claim, no matter how many times we may have already spoken that day.
 This experience encourages a great working environment to enable us both to achieve commercial resolutions as early as possible.’